swift-kim/toy-embedder/README.md

 Only the following features are supported:

-- Display a Flutter application on the screen
+- Render on the display
 - Process touch inputs

 ## How to use